IgniteUI/igniteui-docfx/en/components/datachart_series_types_scatter_contour.md

 The provided [`IgxValueBrushScaleComponent`](/angular-apis/typescript/latest/classes/igxvaluebrushscalecomponent.html) class should satisfy most coloring needs, but you can inherit from this class and provide your own coloring logic.
 The following table lists properties of the [`IgxValueBrushScaleComponent`](/angular-apis/typescript/latest/classes/igxvaluebrushscalecomponent.html) affecting the surface coloring of the [`IgxScatterContourSeriesComponent`](/angular-apis/typescript/latest/classes/igxscattercontourseriescomponent.html):

--   `Brushes` sets the collection of brushes for filling contours.
+-   [`brushes`](/angular-apis/typescript/latest/classes/igxdatachartcomponent.html#brushes) sets the collection of brushes for filling contours.
 -   `MaximumValue` sets the highest value to assign a brush.
 Any given value greater than this value will be Transparent.
 -   `MinimumValue` sets the lowest value to assign a brush.
 Any given value less than this value will be Transparent.

 ### Contour Value Resolver

 The [`IgxScatterContourSeriesComponent`](/angular-apis/typescript/latest/classes/igxscattercontourseriescomponent.html) renders using exactly 10 contour lines at even intervals between the minimum and maximum values of the items mapped to the [`valueMemberPath`](/angular-apis/typescript/latest/classes/igxscattercontourseriescomponent.html#valuememberpath) property.
-If you desire more or fewer contours, you can assign the [`IgxLinearContourValueResolverComponent`](/angular-apis/typescript/latest/classes/igxlinearcontourvalueresolvercomponent.html) with a number of contours to the `ValueResolver` property of the [`IgxScatterContourSeriesComponent`](/angular-apis/typescript/latest/classes/igxscattercontourseriescomponent.html).
+If you desire more or fewer contours, you can assign the [`IgxLinearContourValueResolverComponent`](/angular-apis/typescript/latest/classes/igxlinearcontourvalueresolvercomponent.html) with a number of contours to the [`valueResolver`](/angular-apis/typescript/latest/classes/igxscattercontourseriescomponent.html#valueresolver) property of the [`IgxScatterContourSeriesComponent`](/angular-apis/typescript/latest/classes/igxscattercontourseriescomponent.html).

 The following code shows how to configure the number of contour lines in the [`IgxScatterContourSeriesComponent`](/angular-apis/typescript/latest/classes/igxscattercontourseriescomponent.html).